javascript-tutorial/en.javascript.info/1-js/02-first-steps/04-variables/article.md

 Variable naming is one of the most important and complex skills in programming.
 A quick glance at variable names can reveal which code is written by a beginner and which by an experienced developer.

 In a real project, most of the time is spent on modifying and extending the existing code base, rather than writing something completely separate from scratch.
-And when we return to the code after some time of doing something else, it's much easier to find information that is well-labelled.
+And when we return to the code after some time of doing something else, it's much easier to find information that is well-labeled.
 Or, in other words, when the variables have good names.

 Please spend some time thinking about the right name for a variable before declaring it.
-That will repay you a lot.
+This will repay you a lot.

 Some good-to-follow rules are: